asuka0527/trillo-booking-app/README.md

 A fully responsive fictional Hotel booking page.
 Loaded with fun css animations.
-Completed from a wonderful course I took with Jonas!
+Completed from a wonderful on advance css and sass course I took with Jonas!